Last Updated on April 27, 2022 by Res Marty

 - Pros: Satellite messaging & SOS, Top of the line features

-As always, Garmin takes the lead with its premium GPSMAP 66i.
+Garmin takes the lead of all handheld devices, with its premium GPSMAP 66i.
 This newest model not only has many new and improved features, but it also has the most important ability a hiker needs, i.e., satellite messaging and SOS.
 For people who want to brave areas with no service, this item is of invaluable importance, having the means to send and receive messages, share a track, access weather forecasts, and initiate rescues.

 A Close Second Place